 The U.S. central bank is the Federal Reserve.
 It measures inflation using the core inflation rate.
 Core inflation is year-over-year price increases minus volatile food and oil prices.
 The Consumer Price Index is the inflation indicator most familiar to the public.
 The Fed prefers the Personal Consumption Expenditures Price Index.
 It uses formulas that smooth out more volatility than the CPI does.

-If the PCE Index for core inflation rises much above 2 percent, then the Fed implements contractionary monetary policy.
+If the PCE Index for core inflation rises much above 2%, then the Fed implements contractionary monetary policy.

 How Central Banks Implement Contractionary Policy

 The Fed raises interest rates by increasing the target for the fed funds rate.
 That increases the rate that banks charge each other to borrow funds to meet the reserve requirement.
-The Federal Reserve requires banks to have a specific reserve on hand each night.
-For most banks, that's 10 percent of their total deposits.
+The Fed requires banks to have a specific reserve on hand each night.
+For most banks, that's 10% of their total deposits.
 Without this requirement, banks would lend out every single dollar people deposited.
 They wouldn't have enough cash in reserve to cover operating expenses if any of the loans defaulted.

 Raising the fed funds rate is contractionary because it decreases the money supply.
 Banks charge higher interest rates on their loans to compensate for the higher fed funds rate.
 Businesses borrow less, don't expand as much, and hire fewer workers.
 That reduces demand.
 As people shop less, firms slash prices.
 Falling prices put an end to inflation.

 Higher interest rates make loans more expensive.
 As a result, people are less likely to buy houses, autos, and furniture.
 Businesses can't afford to expand.
 The economy slows.
-If not exercised with care, contractionary policy can push the economy into a recession.
+If not exercised with care, the contractionary policy can push the economy into a recession.

 There aren't many examples of contractionary monetary policy for two reasons.
 First, the Fed usually wants the economy to grow, not shrink.
 More importantly, inflation hasn't been a problem since the 1970s.